Introducing Plainsong: a poetry cycle of the past

 Plainsong and Flatlands

-Flatlands (Salt 2010), set in Britain's deep tribal past.
-That collection seeks to bring to life more than 2,000 years of prehistory, from the late Stone Age through to the Roman invasion.
-Shortlisted for the Seamus Heaney Centre Prize, it also received the poetry prize in the East Anglian Book Awards and won the International Rubery Book Award.
+The cycle is a companion to an earlier book, Flatlands (Salt 2010), set in Britain's deep tribal past.
+That collection seeks to bring to life more than 2,000 years of prehistory, from the late Stone Age up to the Roman invasion.
+Shortlisted for the Seamus Heaney Centre Prize, it also won the poetry prize in the East Anglian Book Awards and the International Rubery Book Award.

-Waiting to Tango and Banquet in the Hall of Happiness
+and Banquet in the Hall of Happiness

-Waiting to Tango, a Templar Poetry Straid Award collection, and Banquet in the Hall of Happiness, winner of the Munster Literature Centre's international chapbook prize, invite the reader on journeys of exploration: Waiting to Tango through the landscapes of art, music and science, and Banquet in the Hall of Happiness to global destinations, from the imperial Chinese court to the therapeutic waters of the Dead Sea.
+Waiting to Tango, a Templar Poetry Straid Award collection, and Banquet in the Hall of Happiness, winner of the Munster Literature Centre's international chapbook prize, invite the reader on journeys of exploration: Waiting to Tango through the landscapes of art, music and science, and Banquet in the Hall of Happiness to global destinations, from the imperial Chinese court to the waters of the Dead Sea.

 Finding Flatlands

-My article 'Finding Flatlands: a journey through prehistory' on the writing of that collection was first published on the Salt website, and is republished here.
+My article 'Finding Flatlands: a journey through prehistory' on the writing of that collection was first published on the Salt website and is republished here.

 A number of the Flatlands poems were broadcast on BBC Radio Essex and BBC Suffolk.